fhightower-tc/playbook-paradigms-and-constructs/README.md

 # Recent Updates

+- Adding construct for how to return response codes from a playbook triggered with an "HTTP Trigger" [here](https://pb-constructs.hightower.space/playbooks/paradigms/providing-http-response-codes)
 - Adding paradigm on how to structure playbook systems [here](https://pb-constructs.hightower.space/playbooks/paradigms/structuring-playbook-systems)
 - Adding link to open-source, ThreatConnect resources [here](https://tc.hightower.space/).
 - Adding article on how to iterate through an array with playbooks [here](https://pb-constructs.hightower.space/playbooks/constructs/array-iteration).